An Affordable Way to Reach Further

 - Award notices are sent to new students beginning in January.

-- The awarding process continues through the summer, as the College admits applicants and determines their aid eligibility.
+- The awarding process continues through the summer, as the University admits applicants and determines their aid eligibility.

 - In general, graduate students are awarded Federal Direct Loans, with a very limited number of institutional grants and scholarships.